A young man buys a "Snapchat" account for 40 thousand dirhams and loses it after 3 days

-The Al Ain Court of First Instance ruled to reject the claim of another young man who requested a refund of 40,000 dirhams, which he had paid to him in exchange for purchasing an account on the social networking site “Snapchat”.
-He was surprised, after 3 days, that the account was closed.
+The Al Ain Court of First Instance ruled to reject the claim of another young student to return the 40,000 dirhams he paid to him in exchange for purchasing an account on the social networking site “Snapchat”, and was surprised by the closure of the account after three days.

-While the defendant submitted a memorandum in which he denied the claims of the plaintiff, insisting that he had handed over the account to him according to what the latter acknowledged in the lawsuit sheet, and that the plaintiff, in turn, sold the account after two months to another person for an amount of 50 thousand dirhams, and that the closure of the account was due to the misuse of the new buyer and his violation of the company’s conditions, and he requested at the end of his memorandum The lawsuit was dismissed and a copy of the WhatsApp conversation was attached.
+While the defendant submitted a memorandum in which he denied the claims of the plaintiff, insisting that he had handed him the account according to what the latter acknowledged in the lawsuit statement, and that the plaintiff sold the account to another person for an amount of 50 thousand dirhams, and that the closure of the account was due to the misuse of the new buyer and his violation of the company’s conditions, and at the end of his memorandum he requested the dismissal of the lawsuit and attached An image from a WhatsApp conversation.

-The report indicated that after examining the expertise of the plaintiff’s mobile phone and examining the messages exchanged between the two parties regarding the terms of the contract and the commitment of each party through the WhatsApp social networking application, the defendant sent a message to the plaintiff explaining that he had communicated with the original owner of the account and explained that the original owner told him that the website Snapchat is the one who withdrew the account and addressed the Snapchat administration to solve the problem, but no response was received.
-The plaintiff responded on the same date by confirming to the defendant, indicating that he had promised him that he would compensate him for the account, and the defendant did not deny that.
+The report indicated that after examining the expertise of the plaintiff’s mobile phone and examining the messages exchanged between the two parties regarding the terms of the contract and the commitment of each party through the social networking application “WhatsApp”, the defendant sent a message to the plaintiff explaining that he had communicated with the original owner of the account, and that the original owner He told him that “Snapchat” had withdrawn the account, and he had contacted the “Snapchat” administration to solve the problem, but there was no response.

-For its part, the court clarified in the reasons for its ruling that the plaintiff insisted in his current case to close the account as a result of a problem with the account and its use.
-The technical expert stated in his report that it was not possible to know the technical reasons that led to closing the account, but he indicated in his report that the plaintiff used the account for a period of approximately The month as he disposed of it, the matter from which the court deduces that the plaintiff received the account from the defendant free of defects and used it for a period that was not simple, and it was not proven from the papers that the defendant had a role in closing the account, and then his claim to cancel the contract and recover the price is based on a valid document and no This affects the plaintiff’s adherence to the defendant’s pledge to compensate him with another account, because the phrases contained in the WhatsApp conversation were general in their significance without an explicit acknowledgment of the debt and he did not definitively return the amount to the defendant, and then the case would have lost its legal basis, and the court ruled to reject The case is as described by the reasons, and the plaintiff is obligated to pay fees and expenses.
+In the merits of the ruling, the court stated that the technical expert confirmed in his report that it was impossible to know the technical reasons that led to the closure of the account, indicating that the plaintiff used the account for a period of about a month and disposed of it, which the court concludes from is that the plaintiff received the account from the defendant free of defects and used it.
+For a period that is not simple, and it was not proven from the papers that the defendant had a role in closing the account, and then his claim to cancel the contract and recover the price is based on a non-true document, and it ruled that the case be dismissed in the manner indicated by the reasons.

+The Al Ain Court rejected the case based on the report of the assigned engineering expert.

 Follow our latest local and sports news and the latest political and economic developments via Google news